 Your top teeth sit in front of your lower teeth.
 Does that mean you have an overbite?
 Not necessarily!
-Your top front teeth sit in front of the lower ones naturally.
-How far they sit in front of your lower teeth determines whether you have an overbite.
-If you do, it can be fixed with braces or Invisalign.
+Your top front teeth naturally sit in front of the lower ones, but if they sit too far forward, you have an overbite.

 What Is an Overbite?

-As mentioned, a normal bite is when the upper front teeth sit just before the lower front teeth.
+As mentioned, a normal bite is when the upper front teeth sit just in front of the lower front teeth.
 If there is a space between them, that could be considered an overbite.
 A large space could be considered a deep bite.

 The technical term for these and other alignment issues is “malocclusion.”
 A malocclusion means your upper jaw doesn’t align properly with your lower jaw.

 There are two types of overbite.
-“Class 1” neutroclusions are regular overbites.
-The front upper teeth lie about 1-3mm before the lower teeth, but the back molars fall into their proper positions.
+“Class 1” neutroclusions are regular bites.
+The front upper teeth lie about 1-3mm in front of the lower teeth, but the back molars fall into their proper positions.

-A “Class 2” dissolution refers to the front teeth resting more than 3mm before the lower teeth.
+A “Class 2” distoclusion refers to the front teeth resting more than 3mm in front of the lower teeth.
 The back upper molars may sit more toward the front of the mouth from where they should line up with the lower molars.
-This is a deep bite, sometimes called “buck teeth.”
+This is sometimes referred to as “buck teeth.”
+A type of distoclusion where the upper teeth overlap the lower teeth is known as a “deep bite.”

 How Did I Get an Overbite?